ykxvqze/bash_projects/README.md

 ## Android cleanup

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/android_cleanup.sh">android_cleanup.sh</a>: script to brute-force uninstalling extraneous android apps (disallowing automatic reactivation) and replacing preinstalled ones with open source apps.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/android_cleanup.sh">android_cleanup.sh</a>: brute-force uninstall extraneous android apps (disallowing automatic reactivation) and replace preinstalled ones with open source apps.
 The list of packages to install/uninstall can be modified prior script execution.

 ## CLI plot

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/cliplot.sh">cliplot.sh</a>: tool for plotting a numeric sequence within the CLI without needing an X window system to view the plot.
-The plot is 'painted' top-level down in the CLI, line-by-line.
+The plot is painted top-level down in the CLI, line-by-line.
 This tool is useful for quick assessment of values such as CPU or memory usage over time (see 'Examples' in script).

 ```bash
 $ ./cliplot.sh 1 4 9 16 25 36 49 64 81 100